This part of the brain helps a person drive, throw a ball, or walk across the room. The cerebellum also assists people with eye movement and vision.

-The brainstem manages vital functions such as breathing, circulation, sleeping, digestion, and swallowing.
-These are the involuntary functions controlled by the autonomic nervous system.
+The brainstem manages vital automatic functions, such as breathing, circulation, sleeping, digestion, and swallowing.
+These are the involuntary processes controlled by the autonomic nervous system.

 - Coordinating movement: Most body movements require the coordination of multiple muscle groups.
 The cerebellum times muscle actions so that the body can move smoothly.

-- Vision: The cerebellum is responsible for coordinating eye movements.
+- Vision: The cerebellum coordinates eye movements.

 Symptoms or signs include: